pllealfunes/nextjs-hobbyist/README.md

 - [ ] create like functionality

 - [ ] follow and unfollow users
-- [ ] mark profile private or public
 - [ ] follow and unfollow categories

 - [ ] display data in charts